jherberg462/mission-to-mars-website/README.md

 ## Deployment

 To deploy the website, you need to run the app.py file in the missions_to_mars folder.
-Prior to running the app.py file, you need to change the uri variable on line 21 to a valid MongoDB uri.
+Prior to running the app.py file, you need to change the URI variable on line 21 to a valid MongoDB URI.